Kosiso98/beta./README.md

 * __Setup Pinata__ : <br><br>
 Before running the project, create a pinata account and get your  PINATA API KEY;
-// PINATA SECRET KEY, copy them to an .env file i the //frontend/src/pinata.js;
+// PINATA SECRET KEY, copy them to an .env file in the /frontend/src/pinata.js;

 ## :handshake: Contributing